JSR Farming Group Set For 2040 Carbon Neutral Target

 A thorough evaluation of currently available carbon calculators was carried out to ensure the most comprehensive tool was chosen to undertake the assessments.
 It was decided that the chosen software needed to accurately assess the three GHG’s, allowing a detailed level of data input and importantly allowing a whole farm assessment of a joint arable and livestock farm operation.

-The chosen tool for our carbon footprint assessment is the AgRE Calc carbon calculator, designed by SRUC.
+The chosen tool for our carbon footprint assessment is the AgRE Calc carbon calculator.
 The decision came after many calculators were deemed unsuitable for accurately assessing our farms.
 Many calculators are predominantly designed for cattle, which was a problem due to their inability to accurately measure other forms of livestock, which is what the majority of the JSR business is based upon.
 AgRE Calc requires data input across three main sections: Land and Crops, Energy and Waste, and Livestock, allowing a whole farm assessment of a joint livestock and arable unit, rather than individual reports per each element of the business.
 It is a well-designed tool for all areas of livestock and arable production.
 Results are calculated using data from 1 financial year, producing clear reports which allow for concise decisions to be made which will help shape our strategy for CO2 reduction over the next 20 years.

 We are confident that our early adoption of this carbon calculator and accurate measurement of our current footprint from our 30 sites, will enable reduction strategies to be rapidly introduced into our business to beat the 2040 target for carbon neutrality.